Breaking: Minnesota football state tournament brackets released | Strib Varsity

 All classifications for football have arrived at the state quarterfinals.
 That takes two rounds in Class 6A, and three rounds in the other classes.

-Seeding for the football state tournaments for Classes 5A down to Nine-Player were revealed by the Minnesota State High School League on Saturday.
+Seeding for the football state tournaments for Classes 5A down to Nine-Player was revealed by the Minnesota State High School League on Saturday.

 Here are the tournament brackets, with sites and start times:

-Highlighting the news, Elk River, the defending Class 5A state champion, was given the No. 1 seed in the North bracket of the 5A tournament and will face fourth-seed Minneapolis Washburn in the quarterfinals at Forest Lake on Nov.
-8 at 1 p.m..
+Highlighting the news, Elk River, the defending Class 5A state champion, was given the No. 1 seed in the North bracket of the 5A tournament and will face fourth seed Minneapolis Washburn in the quarterfinals at 1 p.m.
+Nov.
+8 at Forest Lake.
 Alexandria, which defeated Elk River during the regular season 52-16, is the No. 2 seed in that region.

 Elk River (8-2) entered Friday’s Section 7 championship as the two seed against No. 1 Monticello.
-The Elks defeated Monticello 28-23 at Monticello, avenging its only other regular-season loss.
+The Elks defeated Monticello 28-23 at Monticello, avenging their only other regular-season loss.

-Undefeated St. Thomas Academy received the No. 1 seed in the South bracket in 5A and will face fourth-seed Rochester Mayo in the quarterfinals at Woodbury on Nov.
-8 at 12 p.m.
-Chanhassen, which defeated Chaska 14-0 on Friday to advance, earned the two seed in the South bracket.
+Undefeated St. Thomas Academy received the No. 1 seed in the South bracket in 5A and will face fourth seed Rochester Mayo in the quarterfinals at noon Nov.
+8 at Woodbury.
+Chanhassen, which defeated Chaska 14-0 on Friday to advance, received the second seed in the South bracket.

-Other teams to earn No. 1 seeds in their respective classifications include Grand Rapids and Marshall in 4A, Annandale and Waseca in 3A, Jackson Country Central in 2A and Minneota in 1A.
+Other teams to earn No. 1 seeds include Grand Rapids and Marshall in 4A, Annandale and Waseca in 3A, Jackson Country Central in 2A and Minneota in 1A.

 Comments